stratosphereips/stratocyberlab/README.md

 Please refer to a separate Development documentation at [./docs/development.md](./docs/development.md).

 ## Documentation on adaptations

 If you want to use a new LLM model follow the instructions [here](https://github.com/stratosphereips/stratocyberlab/blob/main/docs/add-new-llm-model.md)

+## Connection Architecture

+The diagram of connectivity and IP address of all dockers is [./docs/connection_architecture.md](./docs/development.md).